onzfonz/comp227/src/content/5/en/part5a.md

 export default App
 ```

-The current application code can be found on [Github](https://github.com/fullstack-hy2020/part2-notes/tree/part5-1), branch <i>part5-1</i>.
+The current application code can be found on [Github](https://github.com/fullstack-hy2020/part2-notes/tree/part5-1), branch *part5-1*.
-If you clone the repo, don't forget to run *npm install* before attempting to run the frontend.
+If you clone the repo, don't forget to run `npm install` before attempting to run the frontend.

 The frontend will not display any notes if it's not connected to the backend.
-You can start the backend with *npm run dev* in its folder from Part 4.
+You can start the backend with `npm run dev` in its folder from Part 4.
 This will run the backend on port 3001.
-While that is active, in a separate terminal window you can start the frontend with *npm start*, and now you can see the notes that are saved in your MongoDB database from Part 4.
+While that is active, in a separate terminal window you can start the frontend with `npm start`, and now you can see the notes that are saved in your MongoDB database from Part 4.

 Keep this in mind from now on.

 The login form is handled the same way we handled forms in
 [part 2](/en/part2/forms).
-The app state has fields for <i>username</i> and <i>password</i> to store the data from the form.
+The app state has fields for `username` and `password` to store the data from the form.
-The form fields have event handlers, which synchronize changes in the field to the state of the <i>App</i> component.
+The form fields have event handlers, which synchronize changes in the field to the state of the `App` component.
-The event handlers are simple: An object is given to them as a parameter, and they destructure the field <i>target</i> from the object and save its value to the state.
+The event handlers are simple: An object is given to them as a parameter, and they destructure the field `target` from the object and save its value to the state.

 ```js
 ({ target }) => setUsername(target.value)
 ```

-The method *handleLogin*, which is responsible for handling the data in the form, is yet to be implemented.
+The method `handleLogin`, which is responsible for handling the data in the form, is yet to be implemented.

-Logging in is done by sending an HTTP POST request to the server address <i>api/login</i>.
+Logging in is done by sending an HTTP POST request to the server address ***api/login***.
-Let's separate the code responsible for this request into its own module, to file <i>services/login.js</i>.
+Let's separate the code responsible for this request into its own module, to file *services/login.js*.

-We'll use <i>async/await</i> syntax instead of promises for the HTTP request:
+We'll use `async`/`await` syntax instead of promises for the HTTP request:

 ```js
 import axios from 'axios'